tencentyun/qcloud-documents/api/计算与网络/私有网络/弹性网卡相关接口/删除弹性网卡_en.md

 ## 1. API Description

-This API (DeleteNetworkInterface) is used to delete elastic NICs.
+This API (DeleteNetworkInterface) is used to delete ENIs.
 Domain for API request: <font style="color:red">vpc.api.qcloud.com</font>

-1) An elastic NIC cannot be deleted when it is bound to a CVM.
+1) An ENI cannot be deleted when it is bound to a CVM.
-2) To delete a specified elastic NIC, the elastic NIC must be unbound from the sub-machine first.
-After the elastic NIC is deleted, all the private IPs on it will be returned.
+2) To delete a specified ENI, the ENI must be unbound from the sub-machine first.
+After the ENI is deleted, all the private IPs on it will be returned.

 ## 2. Input Parameters